- How long does it take to teach a dog to “leave it”?

 What if your dog doesn’t listen?

-So if you’re having a hard time getting your dog to listen, here are a few tips:
+If you’re having a hard time getting your dog to listen, here are a few tips:

 - If they don’t listen in a real world situation, remove them from the situation instead of trying to make it into a learning opportunity, which can create risk.
-Go back to foundational training in a controlled environment and then slowly reintroduce “leave it” in real world situations over the course of a few walks.
+Go back to foundational training in a controlled environment and then slowly reintroduce “leave it” in real-world situations over the course of a few walks.

 - If you’re having a hard time making progress, reaching out to a trusted trainer is always a good idea.
 They can often offer guidance and missing ingredients that can mean a breakthrough on a stubborn skill.